digitaldelinquent/dotfiles/README.md

 3. Lastly, go into the .local/share/nvim/plugged/coc.nvim and run `npm ci` to resolve issues with coc.
 When coc issues are resolved you can run `:CocInstall PLUGIN NAME` in order to download coc language servers.

+### Non-Nix Systems

+If you are running on a non-nix system and wish to use the same dotfiles and have all the necessary packages in place; please follow the steps below:

+1. Change directories into the dots directory: `cd dots`

+2. Run the following stow command to symlink the dotfiles to your home
+   directory: `stow . -t ~/ -D`